Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 * Rescale from abs (image) to normalized (FM coord)
 * Button to delete FSP
 * Button in FrameSPoint to delete that point
+* After deleting a point set as selected the previous one, handle the first in some way

 ##### Done